CriticalAssetManagement/CAMS-Dashboard/README.md

 # CAMS
 This repo relates to CAMS (Critical Asset Management System) and the project UI.
-It is where the magic happens, so **put issues here**.
+It is where the magic happens, [report bugs, submit features, and see the current workload here](https://github.com/CriticalAssetManagement/CAMS-Dashboard/issues).

 CAMS is an open-source project dedicated to helping nations, communities, cities, and people become disaster resilient.
 We want to enable people to plan for disasters so they can rebuild faster and save lives.

-Develop and deliver a mobile and desktop application that users can securely access to learn more about their critical assets and the potential failure chains associated with each.
+It is a mobile and desktop application that users can securely access to learn more about their critical assets and the potential failure chains associated with each.

 ## Contributions

-If you’re interested in contributing, here is the contributions guide
+If you’re interested in contributing, [here is the contributions guide](https://github.com/CriticalAssetManagement/contributor-guide/blob/main/README.md)

 This repo features the front end code, it includes: